Sichuan Airlines Flight 8633: Investigations

 The incident was investigated by the Civil Aviation Administration of China, Airbus and Sichuan Airlines.
 In accordance with the Chicago Convention on International Civil Aviation's Annex 13 regulation, Airbus refrained from any further comment on their progress.
 On 2 June 2020, the final report was released.
 The root cause of the incident was damage to the seal on the right-hand side windshield, which caused moisture to penetrate and remain in the cavity on the bottom edge of the windshield.
 The insulation of wires in the windshield heating system was reduced after being soaked for a long time, resulting in continuous arc discharges at the bottom left corner of the windshield.
 This led to local high temperatures and breakage of the windshield's double-layer structure.
 As a result, the windshield could no longer withstand the pressure difference between inside and outside the cockpit and burst off from the fuselage.
 In addition, the flight control problems were found to be caused by the cockpit door opening as designed to prevent a pressure difference between the cockpit and cabin.
 The force of the door opening however, resulted in 17 circuit breakers popping, leading to a loss of utility from linked systems.

 Aftermath

-The crew of Sichuan Airlines Flight 8633 were hailed as heroes by the public media and the captain, Liu Chuanjian was given an award of 5 million yuan (£569,400).
+The crew of Sichuan Airlines Flight 8633 were hailed as heroes by the public media and the captain, Liu Chuanjian, was given an award of 5 million yuan (£569,400).

-The crew and pilots continue to work for Sichuan Airlines and the airline continues to keep flight 3U8633 in operation, flying the same route.
+As of July 2019, the crew and pilots were still working for Sichuan Airlines, and the airline was still operating flight 3U8633, on the same route.
 The aircraft B-6419 was repaired and returned to service with Sichuan Airlines on 18 January 2019.

 In popular culture

 The incident was adapted into the film The Captain, directed by Andrew Lau.
 The film, released during the 70th anniversary of the People's Republic of China in 2019, ranked second at the box office during the national holiday.

-The incident was also featured in season 23 of the Canadian documentary series Mayday, titled "Cockpit Catastrophe".
+The incident on Sichuan Airlines Flight 8633 was featured in the 2023 episode "Cockpit Catastrophe", of the Canadian-made, internationally distributed documentary series Mayday.